Baking on Mainnet

 Start Tezos node

-After importing the snapshot, you need to start your node and wait until it’s fully synchronized before importing your Ledger key.
+After importing the snapshot, you need to start your node and wait until it’s fully synchronized before importing your signing keys.

 tezbake start